Tiny-Pickles/NativeGone/README.md

 This will require intensive research that will take time, and I want to make sure my project is as historically accurate as possible.
 Also I will have to navigate around many legal documents and try to translate them for the average viewer of my site.
 It will take time to simplify complex legal jargon.
 Still I will try my best to group significant events to make a well rounded timeline throughout the whole semester.
 ## Software and Technology: ##
 The map will be constructed within [ArcGIS](https://pro.arcgis.com/en/pro-app/latest/get-started/get-started.htm).
 ArcGIS is a geographical information system software that is used to create 2D and 3D maps.
-ArchGIS is a tool used to create interactive maps that visualize and analyze data in various formats.
+ArcGIS is a tool used to create interactive maps that visualize and analyze data in various formats.
 For the NativeGone Project, I want to create a multi-layer 2D map of the United States that displays various information about Native Americans.

 These layers will included the following:
 1. An interactive layer that displays the geographical location of all federally recognized Indian Reservations within the United States.